HANSRAJ COLLEGE

 He was a major supporter of widow remarriage and the eradication of early marriages and caste inequalities.
 He transformed the Arya Samaj and the DAV into successful tools of social upliftment and moral regeneration via his efforts.

 Mahatma Hansraj was born on 19 April, 1864 in the hamlet of Bajwara in the district of Hoshiarpur in Punjab, in a family of modest financial means.
-His father Lala Chunnilal was an appeal nawis and mother Hardevi was a simple housewife.
+His father Lala Chunnilal was an appeal nawis and mother Hardevi was a homemaker.
 Hans Raj's father died when he was 12 years old, putting the family's finances in jeopardy.

 Fortunately for Hans Raj, his older brother Muluk Raj received a scholarship of Rs.8/- per month, allowing him to continue his education.
 At the age of 22, he began his profession as Honorary Founder and Head Master of DAV High School Lahore.
 When DAV College was founded in Lahore in 1889, he became its Honorary Principal, entirely associating himself with the institution.
 DAV College Lahore grew into a significant educational institution, instilling in its pupils the values of discipline and self-sacrifice.
 For fifty years, he guided the destiny of DAV institutions by opening many new institutions in strategic locations.
 In 1938, he took his last breath.
 Mahatma Hansraj is widely regarded as the DAV movement's founding father.